››

 Have you ever wondered why so many students dislike math?
 In Japan, more than half of high school students say they are not good at math.
 I believe this problem can be solved by changing how math is taught.

 First, connecting math to real life makes it more interesting.
 For example, percentages become exciting when learned through shopping discounts.
-A 2024 Tokyo University study found that test scores improved by 23 % in classes using real-life examples.
+A recent study found that test scores improved by 23 % in classes using real-life examples.
 Some teachers may worry this takes time, but students actually learn faster.

 In conclusion, math education in Japan needs to change.
 By focusing on daily-life applications, schools can help students enjoy and master math.